Ruchita7/Fill_my_team/README.md

 * Schematic for content provider
 * Geofire for realtime location queries
 * Butterknife for field and method binding for android views
+* Firebase authentication with Google
+* Sthetho for debugging purposes

 **Installation instructions**